Climate Change & Coastal Communities

 The UK's long coastline is relatively accessible to all of its population.
 The coast is the focus of important economic, environmental and social activities.
 Some of the country's most important natural habitats and heritage sites are located on the coast.
 The coast also concentrates important economic activities from fishing to ports to offshore energy generation.

-A new study, Impacts of Climate Change on Disadvantaged UK Coastal Communities, by the Joseph Rowntree Foundation explores the vulnerability to climate change of communities in disadvantaged UK coastal areas, through research comprising a literature review and analysis of likely impacts, interviews, four case studies and a workshop.
+A study published in 2011, Impacts of Climate Change on Disadvantaged UK Coastal Communities, by the Joseph Rowntree Foundation explores the vulnerability to climate change of communities in disadvantaged UK coastal areas, through research comprising a literature review and analysis of likely impacts, interviews, four case studies and a workshop.
 It also provides recommendations for improving coastal communities' resilience as part of national and local adaptation responses to climate change.